 How to Make It Happen

 - Prevent disasters from occurring in the first place by building for a better future.
 If you are planning to build a new structure or remodel your current building, update your computer system or make another major investment in your business, always choose the most resilient options.
 For example, build a new manufacturing plant or office building far from a flood zone and of materials that are rated for hurricanes or tornadoes.
 Ensure your computer system has the best firewall features and set up a robust back-up system to save your data in the cloud or at a safe off-site location.

 - Develop a business recovery plan that includes a thoughtful approach to every aspect of keeping your business alive in the face of a disaster.
-Laurie suggests the OFB-EZ mobile app as a convenient and easy way to set up and manage a system.
 Find assistance in researching and developing your plan on the EMC Loss Control website page.
-For additional assistance, contact your EMC representative or email mailto:email@example.com.
+For additional assistance, contact your EMC representative or email mailto:firstname.lastname@example.org.

 - Involve a core group of experts to develop and evaluate your plan as you go along but do keep all employees in the loop so they know the part they will play in case the worst happens.

 Laurie says that having this plan in place will give you and your employees peace of mind before anything bad happens, but equally important, “If something does happen, you won’t need to panic and try to figure out how to cope on the fly.”